VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   src="wc:Bataille_de_Yorktown_by_Auguste_Couder.jpg"
 	   caption="George Washington accepts the surrender of the British General Charles Cornwallis in 1781 after the battle of Yorktown.
 Photograph of a painting by Auguste Couder.
 Commons Licensing Wikimedia ">

-Paragraph 38 Building on its deeply rooted presence in American history,
+Paragraph 38 Building on its deeply rooted presence in American history,the mulberry, particularly the native red mulberry, once held great promise for hopeful American planters.
+Although it had existed in the Americas for thousands of years, it was silk that moved the white mulberry and its genus to international prominence.
+The eventual end of sericulture and the American silk industry condemned the white mulberry as messy and undesirable.
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 38 Morus_rubra_NRCS-1.png"
 	   caption="The full canopy of a red mulberry tree.Wikimedia commons">

-Paragraph 39 Today, as we look beyond the functional
+Paragraph 39 White mulberry is malleable, and the qualities that human cultivators imbued in the species—cropped short for ease of picking and grafting trees from male to female—were easily achieved.
+However, once the white mulberry's utilitarian purpose was lost, it was vilified in American gardens and fields as a relic of a failed sericultural project.
+While in horticulture, the white mulberry is considered a nuisance in the United States, in its wild form, it is revered in India as a Kalpavriksha—an old, gnarled, and wise tree of plenty.
+Today, as we look beyond the functional characterization of the tree, its true value—rooted in its cultural history and ecological significance—calls for recognition long overdue.
+Perhaps now, the red mulberry can be appreciated not for what it failed to provide but for what it has always offered.
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 39 Julia Ellen Rogers 1927 The Nature Library Trees.png"
 	   caption="Drawing of a red mulberry tree by Julia Ellen Rogers in the 1927 edition of The Nature Library Trees">